philgladman/home-rpi-NAS/README.md

 # Home NAS on k3s cluster on Raspberry Pi
 #### Description
 - This repository has the configuration to create a Home NAS (Network Attached Storage) on a k3s cluster that is running on a Raspberry Pi.
-This configuration is utilizing Kustomization & Helm Charts, and is being deployed with GitOps via ArgoCD.
+This configuration is utilizing Kustomization & Helm Charts.

 # Prereqs
 - Raspberry Pi